OpenNebula/website/README.md

 ```

 This will run the spellcheck including the words in the dictionary provided in this repo, `dicts/OpenNebula.dic`.

+You can also run the command from the provided script, `spellcheck.sh`.

 For installation details on Linux and macOS please see SPELLCHECKING.md.